Gawdl3y/tyche-rs/README.md

-# Dicey
+# Tyche

-Dicey is a library for parsing, rolling, and explaining the results of tabletop dice.
+Tyche is a library for parsing, rolling, and explaining the results of tabletop dice.
 It also has a simple CLI app binary that evaluates a given expression.

 The eventual goal is full compatibility with [FoundryVTT's dice syntax](https://foundryvtt.com/article/dice/) with some